 What is the cheapest homeowners insurance in Arkansas?

-The cheapest homeowners insurance in Arkansas depends on a number of factors unique to you including the value of your home, where you live, your deductible and what type of discounts you can get.
+The cheapest homeowners insurance in Arkansas depends on a number of factors unique to you, including the age and replacement value of your home, where you live, proximity to a local fire station and fire hydrants, your deductible and what type of discounts you can get.

 What do I need to obtain a quote for homeowners insurance?